How to write a Definition Essay

 Definition essays aren’t difficult to write.
 By a definition essay, we mean an essay that defines what a term means.
 This could be a concrete term, such as “Egg” or “Water”, or abstract, like “Honor” or “Friendship” or the done-to-death “Love”.
 The topic is usually general, and being so broad, the approach is completely up to the writer; whether he wishes it to be serious or humorous, general or specific.
 There a few basic guidelines that will aid you in writing a good definition essay.

-1) Know what term is being defined, and explain it clearly to the reader.
+- Know what term is being defined, and explain it clearly to the reader.
 BUT dictionary definitions will only sound pedantic and uninteresting.
-Define the term in your own words, and adding a bit of a personal touch is always welcome to the reader.
+Define the term in your words and adding a bit of a personal touch is always welcome to the reader.

-3) Add personality to your essay.
-Put in anecdotes, personal bits of information (not necessarily the skeletons in your closet) and other memorabilia.
+- Add personality to your essay.
+Put in anecdotes, personal bits of information (not necessarily the skeletons in your closet) and another memorabilia.
 If you enjoy writing the essay, the reader will certainly enjoy reading it.

 There are different ways that you can go about defining a term.
 The simple Webster’s definition will not help you garner the interest of the reader, and in many cases, the definition is less understandable than the term itself.
 The different methods to make the topic more understandable are listed and explained below:

-Analysis: The subject may be separated into different parts and those parts could be described separately.
+Analysis: The subject may be separated into different parts, and those parts could be described separately.
 For example, if the topic is love then the many types of love could be explained individually.
-The writer may start with platonic love, then romantic love, unrequited love, and first love.
+The writer may start with platonic love, and then romantic love, unrequited love, and first love.